converged-computing/performance-study/analysis/mt-gemm/README.md

 ```

 Note that the [1-run-analysis.py](1-run-analysis.py) has a listing of erroneous runs at the top that can be further investigated, most on CycleCloud.
+Note from V: when we remove the plot outlines, we remove a lot of the single line (same value across cloud environment) results.
+These likely aren't interesting to look at so I've removed them from below.

 ## Results